mastanca/webtask-workshop/README.md

 - A Text Editor
   - This workshop shows use of [Visual Studio Code](https://code.visualstudio.com/)

-## Getting Started

-- Fork the repository.
-- Clone your forked repository.
-- `npm install -g hads`
-- `hads . -o`

-Using [hads](https://github.com/sinedied/hads) allows you to navigate around the workshop content, edit it to add your own notes and offers a easy search bar to go back and look something up.

-**Note:** Feel free to edit and send pull requests to update/add more modules.

 ## Workshop Modules

 1. [Hello Editor](modules/hello-editor.md) - 20 Minutes